datchung/blog-posts/2021/2021-03-01_React JS Essentials/Post.md

 ## 1. <a name='intro'></a>Introduction

 * Intent of this article
+* What we will be building: restaurant listing
 * What is react
 * Intro to react concepts
 * Essentials